aptech/docs/docs/CR-datacreate.rst

 file in the commands :func:`readr` and :func:`writer`.
 If :func:`datacreate` fails, it returns a -1.
 If *filename* does not include a path, then the file is placed in the current directory.
-The file is given a ``.dat`` extension if no extension is specified.
+The file is given a :file:`.dat` extension if no extension is specified.

 If *col* is set to 0, then the number of columns in the data set is